Kensington, New York

-Kensington is a village in Nassau County, on the North Shore of Long Island, in New York, United States.
+Kensington is a village located within the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
 The population was 1,226 at the time of the 2020 census.

-The Incorporated Village of Kensington is in the Town of North Hempstead and is on the Great Neck Peninsula.
+The Incorporated Village of Kensington is additionally one of several villages located on the Great Neck Peninsula.

 History

+In the early 1900s the Rickert–Finlay Realty Company purchased the land that now consists of Kensington – the majority of which, at that time, was farmland.
+On that land, an upscale, planned community – known as Kensington – was erected, starting circa 1904.
+The development was initially established as an enclave of homes of famous celebrities.